qqqlab/madflight-docs/docs/Board-ESP-FC2.md

 This is a flight controller based on the ESP32-S3 dual core microcontroller.

-Made with DIY in mind: easy accessible 2.54mm pin headers, standard mounting points to fit on quadcopter frames but can also be used for non-drone projects.
+Made with DIY in mind: easy accessible 2.54mm pin headers, standard mounting points to fit quadcopter frames, but can also be used for non-drone projects.

-For additional flexibility: the included DC-DC board can be mounted at the top or bottom (see pictures), or can be omitted when you use an external BEC or if want to build an ultralight a 1S battery setup.
+For additional flexibility: the included DC-DC board can be mounted at the top or bottom (see pictures).
+Or can be omitted when you use an external BEC or if want to build an ultralight a 1S battery setup.

 The ESP32-S3 has 3 hardware UARTs that can be connected to any of the GPIOs.

-See [madflight.com](http://madflight.com/Board-ESP-FC2/) for schematic and instructions.

 ## Specifications